ibm-cloud-docs/vmwaresolutions/archiref/nsx/networking_services.md

 |:------- |:------ |:----------- |:-------- |:------ |
 | Workloads | Workload subnet | Any | Any | Allow |
 | Any | Any | Any | Any | Deny |
 {: caption="Table 12.
-Workload ESG firewall rules" caption-side="top"}
+Workload ESG firewall rules" caption-side="bottom"}

 ### VXLAN definitions for the IBM workload NSX edge
 {: #nsx-networking_services-vxlan-definitions}